Tutorial: Design and create a streams flow in the canvas

 Notice that until the status is “Running”, the streams flow uses arrows to connect operators.

-When the status is “Running, you can see the data as it flows between operators.
+When the status is “Running”, you can see the data as it flows between operators.
 Put your mouse pointer over a data flow to get real-time metrics.
 Click the data flow to see the events flow to the next operator.

 You just created a streams flow and used the Data Historian sample data.
-You started the streams flow in the
+You started the streams flow in the Metrics page and saw the data flow between operators.

 Check out our other tutorials for streams flow.